NERDDISCO/nerddis.co/content/how-to-prompt-a-genai-video-platform-for-project-odyssey.md

 then i added all the business logic based on the user stories:

-- generate videos using the api deployed on RunPod
+- generate videos using the api deployed on Runpod
 - basic job status checking (initial naive approach)
 - webhook-based status updates with efficient polling
 - “my videos” to show all generated videos